 Share what you know and what works with those in your industry.
-You don’t need to give away trade secrets, yet a set of best practices to analyze test data permits you and your competitors to server your customers with better products.
-By raising the reliability expectations for your customers, it places an obligation to meet them with your products, plus encourages your competitors to improve reliability as well.
+You don’t need to give away trade secrets, yet a set of best practices to analyze test data permits you and your competitors to serve your customers with better products.
+By raising the reliability expectations for your customers, places an obligation to meet them with your products, plus encourages your competitors to improve reliability as well.

 Writing white papers on the reliability techniques to support reliability claims may help your competitors improve their reliability as well.
 In my opinion, considering all ships rise with the tide, improving reliability performance across the industry is to the benefit of all involved.